-Central Coast Conservatorium is a community based, non-tertiary institution, funded by the local community in the form of tuition fees and assisted by the State Government.
+Central Coast Conservatorium of Music is a community based, non-tertiary institution, funded by the local community in the form of tuition fees and assisted by the State Government.
 Central Coast Conservatorium is a member of The Association of NSW Regional Conservatoriums, a network of 16 regional Conservatoriums based throughout New South Wales.
 University of Newcastle provides and maintains the premises (the Old Courthouse and Police Station in Mann Street, Gosford) and Gosford City Council provides the Demountables and parking area in Georgiana Terrace.

 On the instigation of Robert Knox and Tudor Davies a public meeting was held in 1981 in the Gosford City Council Chambers to explore the possibility of establishing a Music Centre as part of the NSW Conservatorium of Music.
 It was decided that there was a desperate need for the establishment of a Regional Music Centre operating as a branch for the NSW Conservatorium of Music on the Central Coast.
 Approximately 18 months later it was decided to make a start at the vacated plumbing workshop in the old Gosford Primary School building.
 The Centre began teaching activities in March 1983 and by the end of its first year of operation, the pupils enrolled numbered 98.